-If the underwriters exercise their option in full to purchase 1,350,000 additional shares of common stock in this offering, the pro forma as adjusted net tangible book value per share after the offering would be \$4.03 per share, the increase in the pro forma net tangible book value per share to existing stockholders would be \$3.48 per share, and the pro forma as adjusted dilution to new investors purchasing common stock in this offering would be \$9.97 per share.
+If the underwriters exercise their option in full to purchase net tangible book value per share after the offering would be \$ additional shares of common stock in this offering, the pro forma as adjusted per share, the increase in the pro forma net tangible book value per share to existing stockholders would be \$ per share, and the pro forma as adjusted dilution to new investors purchasing common stock in this offering would be \$ per share.

-The following table summarizes, on a pro forma basis as adjusted basis as described above as of June 30, 2018, the differences between the number of shares of common stock purchased from us, the total consideration and the weighted-average price per share paid by existing stockholders and by investors participating in this offering at the assumed initial public offering price of \$14.00 per share, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us:
+The following table summarizes, on a pro forma basis as adjusted basis as described above as of June 30, 2018, the differences between the number of shares of common stock purchased from us, the total consideration and the weighted-average price per share paid by existing stockholders and by investors participating in this offering at the initial public offering price of \$ per share, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us (in thousands, except per share data and percentages):

-Shares Pure Shares Purchased Total Consideration Number Percent Amount Percent Pe r Share Existing stockholders before this offering 26,365,855 74.6% \$ 96,755,749 43.4% \$ 3.67 Investors participating in this offering 9,000,000 25.4% \$126,000,000 56.6% \$ 14.00 Total 35,365,855 100.0% \$222,755,749 100.0% \$ 6.30
+Shares Purchased Total Consideration Average Price

+Number Percent Amount Percent Per Share

+Existing stockholders before this offering % \$ % \$

+Investors participating in this offering

+Total 100.0% \$ 100.0% \$

-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$14.00 per share would increase (decrease) total consideration paid by new investors by \$9.0 million, assuming that the number of shares offered by us, as set forth on the cover of this prospectus, remains the same, after giving effect to the change in the number of shares issuable upon conversion of the 2018 convertible notes and associated accrued interest as a result of the change in the initial public offering price.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) total consideration paid by new investors by \$, assuming that the number of shares offered by us, as set forth on the cover of this prospectus, remains the same, after giving effect to the change in the number of shares issuable upon conversion of the 2018 convertible notes and associated accrued interest as a result of the change in the initial public offering price and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-An increase (decrease) of 1,000,000 in the number of shares offered by us would increase (decrease) total consideration paid by new investors by \$14.0 million, assuming that the assumed initial public offering price remains the same.
+An increase (decrease) of in the number of shares offered by us would increase (decrease) total consideration paid by new investors by \$ million, assuming that the assumed initial public offering price remains the same, and after deducting estimated underwriting discounts and estimated offering expenses payable by us.

-The number of shares of our common stock outstanding immediately after this offering is based on 7,964,234 shares of common stock outstanding as of June 30, 2018, and excludes:
+The number of shares of our common stock outstanding immediately after this offering is based on shares of common stock outstanding as of June 30, 2018, and excludes:

-- 3,383,478 shares of common stock issuable upon the exercise of outstanding options, as of June 30, 2018, with a weighted-average exercise price of \$3.82 per share; - shares issuable upon conversion of accrued interest on our outstanding 2017 convertible notes and our outstanding 2018 convertible notes since June 30, 2018; - 398,693 shares of common stock reserved for future issuance under our 2015 Share Incentive Plan as of June 30, 2018; - 4,300,000 shares of common stock reserved for future issuance under our 2018 Equity Incentive Plan which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part (we anticipate granting options to purchase an aggregate of 1,278,954 shares of common stock on the date of effectiveness of the registration statement of which this prospectus forms a part and, on the effective date of the filing of a registration statement on Form S-8, an award of restricted stock units having a value of approximately \$600,000, with the number of restricted stock units determined based on the initial public offering price of our common stock in this offering); and
+- 3,383,478 shares of common stock issuable upon the exercise of outstanding options, as of June 30, 2018, with a weighted-average exercise price of \$3.82 per share; - 398,693 shares of common stock reserved for future issuance under our 2015 Share Incentive Plan as of June 30, 2018; - shares of common stock reserved for future issuance under our 2018 Equity Incentive Plan which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part;

-• 460,000 shares of common stock reserved for future issuance under our 2018 Employee Stock Purchase Plan which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part.
+- shares of common stock reserved for future issuance under our 2018 Employee Stock Purchase Plan which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part; and - 500,000 shares of common stock issuable upon the exercise of warrants outstanding as of June 30, 2018 at a weighted-average exercise price of \$0.01 per share.